-- (k) Financial instruments (continued) - (i) Financial assets (continued) - Contingent events that would change the amount or timing of cash flows; - Terms that may adjust the contractual coupon rate, including variable-rate features; - Prepayment and extension features; and - Terms that limit the Corporation's claim to cash flows.
+- Contingent events that would change the amount or timing of cash flows; - Terms that may adjust the contractual coupon rate, including variable-rate features; - Prepayment and extension features; and - Terms that limit the Corporation's claim to cash flows.

 A prepayment feature is consistent with solely payment of principal and interest criterion if the prepayment amount substantially represents unpaid amounts of principal and interest in the principal amount outstanding.